Everything You Need to Know About MDF Doors

 Other potential drawbacks of MDF include:

 - Vulnerability to extreme heat: Remember that MDF is made from resin- and wax-like compounds.
-So it should not be installed near a radiator, heater, fireplace, oven or stove.
+Although it’s made of wood, it can’t be treated the same as wood doors.
+MDF doors should not be installed near a radiator, heater, fireplace, oven or stove.

 - Weight: MDF is significantly heavier than plywood, so care should be taken when transporting or lifting MDF boards.
 Its density makes it challenging to handle, cut, sand and install.